 Family Friendly Mocktails

-The holidays can be hectic, and no matter how you like to celebrate, everyone wants to be part of the fun.
+No matter how you like to celebrate, everyone wants to be part of the fun.
 A good host should always plan ahead with alcohol-free options for children, non-drinkers and designated drivers.
-We suggest offering a few seasonal mocktails to include all your guests in the festivities.
+We suggest offering a few mocktails to include all your guests in the festivities.

 Put your own twist on classic cocktail recipes by swapping out the booze: